 We are looking for candidates who have made an informed commitment to primary education.
 This will be demonstrated through your prior experience in primary settings, either in a voluntary or paid role.
 It may additionally involve work that you have undertaken with primary aged children through extra-curricular opportunities.
 We are also looking for applicants who have a passion about primary education and the transformative role that it has in improving children’s lives.
 Our programme foregrounds the aims and principles of the Cambridge Primary Review Trust.
 Like them, we believe in a broad and balanced curriculum that foregrounds:

 - equity, both social and educational;

 - expertise in childhood, pedagogy (learning, teaching, curriculum, assessment) and leadership;

 - excellence in learning and teaching.

-Some of our students has this to say about the course…
+Some of our trainees had this to say about the course…

 How We Select

-The Keele and North Staffordshire Primary SCITT co-ordinates recruitment across our partnership of primary schools in Stoke, Staffordshire and east Cheshire.
+Keele and North Staffordshire Teacher Education co-ordinates recruitment across our partnership of primary schools in Stoke, Staffordshire and east Cheshire.
 Initially we review your UCAS Teacher Training application to ensure that you meet our entry requirements and that your personal statement reflects the capabilities and experiences that we are looking for.
 If your application meets these stringent criteria then you will then be invited for an interview day that is made up of two inter-related phases.